 Central Idea: Stories are shared in a variety of ways and for a variety of purposes

 Lines of Inquiry: Why we share stories, How stories enrich culture

-I always find this unit tricky to integrate with not because of the content (usually authors and illustrators) but because typically the students write their own stories in their classrooms and then illustrate or make a book cover in art class.
-Sounds logical, but what happens every. single. time is that by the time the kids are done with the editing process, the unit is almost over and there is never enough time to make the covers or illustrations in time for their Open Houses or however they want to share their summative assessment with their parents.
+I always find this unit tricky to integrate with not because of the content or concepts but because typically the students write their own stories in their classrooms and then illustrate or make a book cover in art class.
+Sounds logical, but what happens every. single. time is that by the time the kids are done with the editing process, the unit is almost over and there is never enough time to make quality covers or illustrations in time for their Open Houses or however they want to share their summative assessment with their parents.

-This year, I tried something different.
-I used this unit to introduce the Grade 3's to heavily symbolic Australian Aboriginal Art and the concept of Dreamtime.
+This year, the Grade 3 team and I flipped the usual art room/homeroom integration by creating paintings that were used as inspiration to write stories.
+We began by introducing the Grade 3's to heavily symbolic Australian Aboriginal Art and the concept of Dreamtime.
 We began with a See Think Wonder using this photo:

 The children were very curious and made some great observations.
 Many classes were convinced that she couldn't possibly be a "real" artist because she is sitting on the ground and "looks poor".
 Lots of, "interesting observation, what makes you say that?" on my part!
 Food for thought about what makes a "real" artist and how our personal perspective influences the way we interpret art.

 The next step was to introduce the children to some symbols that are typically found in Aboriginal art and talking about why those symbols might be important in their culture.
 The children were provided with some aboriginal art prints and they looked to see if they could find some symbols they recognized.
 Some examples can be found here: